Skip to main content

 Creates a tensor from a graph value.

 Constructs a tensor from an existing graph value, which can be either a TensorValue or BufferValue.
-This is useful for converting graph level values into tensor objects for eager execution.
+This is used for converting graph level values into tensor objects.
+The new tensor is registered as unrealized, backed by the current realization context.

 Parameters: